eProsima/DDS-Record-Replay/docs/rst/recording/remote_control/remote_control.rst

   The data will not be saved to the database until an event arrives from the remote controller.
 * **STOPPED**: The application is running but not receiving data.

-To change from one state to another, commands can be sent to the application through the DDS ``/ddsrecorder/command`` topic to be defined later.
+To change from one state to another, commands can be sent to the application through the `Controller Command` DDS topic to be defined later.
 The commands that the application accepts are as follows:

 * **start**: Changes to ``RUNNING`` state if it was not in it.